Last Modified: April 1, 2017

-The following document constitutes the Dyn’s Account Ownership, Access Recovery and Service Separation Policy (the “Policy”).
-If you (a “Customer”) no longer have access to your account, or your account has been terminated, please follow the instructions below to regain access to your services, or create a new account.
+The following document constitutes Oracle’s Account Ownership, Access Recovery and Service Separation Policy for Dyn Services.
+If you (a “Customer”) no longer have access to your Oracle account for Dyn Services (referred to herein simply as an “Account”), or your Account has been terminated, please follow the instructions below to regain access to your Dyn Services, or create a new Account.

 Please note: For privacy and security reasons, Dyn does not discuss account ownership or recovery matters over the phone or social media.
 Please contact our Billing Team at email@example.com for assistance with account access recovery.